 Supporting our team

-- We bought in external training from the excellent Pete Quinn Consulting to deliver training on how to effectively work from home and look after thier wellbeing.
+- We bought in external training form the excellent Pete Quinn Consulting to deliver training on how to effectively work from home and look after your wellbeing.

 - We followed this up with some great sessions on the 5 ways to wellbeing and asked our team to share how they were achieving positive mental health.

-- We further developed our supervision model for our specialist mental health mentors.
+- And we further developed our supervision model for our specialist mental health mentors.

 New initiatives to connect with students.